Building Decks

 Getting started

 Open Decks from the top navigation and click New Deck.
-Choose a name and a format: Constructed enforces all deck-building rules, while Freeform removes all restrictions so you can experiment freely.
+Choose a name and a format: Constructed enforces all deck-building rules; Freeform removes them so you can experiment.
 You can switch between formats at any time.

 The editor opens with two panels: a zone sidebar on the left showing your deck's contents, and a card browser on the right where you find and add cards.
 A validation banner at the top tells you whether your deck is legal.